Château de Thoiry: 2017 poaching incident

 On March 7, 2017, a male Southern white rhinoceros named Vince was found shot dead with one horn removed and another partially sawn off.
 This was reported as being the first such live animal poaching at a European zoo.
 Thierry Duguet, the head of the zoo, said "There has never been a case like this in a zoo in Europe, an assault of such violence, evidently for this stupid trafficking of rhinoceros horns".

+2024 wolf attack

+In June 2024, a 37-year-old woman was attacked and severely injured by three wolves at the zoo.
+The woman ventured into the American reserve area of the zoo on foot, an area typically accessible only by car.
+Despite signs and safety reminders in place, the woman entered the safari zone, where she was bitten on the neck, calf, and back by the wolves.
+At first, reports indicated her life was in danger, but later updates confirmed her injuries were no longer life-threatening.

 Other attractions

 Other attractions at the château include a maze and several gardens.